qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 either fix them or ignore them.

 Metadata are currently saved in the project file.
-It can also be saved as an :file:`.XML` file alongside file based layers or in a local :file:`.sqlite` database for remote layers (e.g. PostGIS).
+It can also be saved as an :file:`.qmd` file alongside file based layers or in a local :file:`.sqlite` database for remote layers (e.g. PostGIS).

 .. index:: Dependencies